sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-sensu.md

   * rabbitmq
   * redis

-If you don't have a fully functioning Sensu deployment, consider running through our ["Five Minute Install"][] guide to stand up a single Sensu instance.
-Alternatively, you can use the Vagrantfile found [here][] to stand up a development instance.
+If you don't have a fully functioning Sensu deployment, consider running through our ["Five Minute Install"][1] guide to stand up a single Sensu instance.
+Alternatively, you can use the Vagrantfile found [here][2].
+We'll start by discussing each of the components involved in a Sensu deployment and then discuss various scaling methodologies for Sensu, as well as the advantages and disadvantages to each one.
+Let's start by discussing the `sensu-server` component.

-## Scaling at a Single Site {#scaling-sensu-at-a-single-site}

-Sensu made of multiple components, each has its own scaling considerations.
-For a real-life example of how to scale a Sensu Cluster, see [Failshell.io's excellent writeup](http://failshell.io/sensu/high-availability-sensu/)

 ## Sensu Server

-The Sensu server component scales easily.
-Simply run multiple instances of the sensu-server process pointing to the same Rabbitmq and Redis instances.

-The sensu-server component does its own internal master election.
+The `sensu-server` component is the crux of any deployment.
+Not only does it perform the function of scheduling check requests, it is also responsible for consuming messages from RabbitMQ.
+It is often the case that if you see your RabbitMQ queue depth start to creep up, you'll need to add additional consumers (`sensu-server` instances) to your deployment.

+The `sensu-server` component is best scaled using a "scale out" methodology i.e., adding more instances running `sensu-server`.
+The component itself does its own internal master election, so there's no need to tell a cluster of Sensu servers which server will be performing as the master.
+It's worth noting that when scaling out your `sensu-server` component, that you'll want to ensure that each additional instance is configured the same as your initial instance.
+If you're ever in doubt as to whether your `sensu-server` instances have their configuration in sync, you can validate the configuration using [`hexdigest` value from the `sensu-api`'s `info` endpoint][3].

+_WARNING: If your `sensu-server`'s hexdigests differ from each other, there can be unexpected behavior when it comes to check execution and results.
+Use a configuration management software like Chef, Puppet, or Ansible to ensure that your configurations are in sync._

 ## Sensu API